Zihannah11/MA-Thesis/README.md

 Two datasets are available in this repository:
-Kaggle Open Source Dataset: Sourced from Kaggle, this dataset offers a broad perspective on user interactions and behaviors on Spotify.
+Spotify_data: Sourced from Kaggle, this dataset offers a broad perspective on user interactions and behaviors on Spotify.

-Primary Google Form Results: Collected via a Google Form survey, this dataset encapsulates responses directly from Spotify users, covering aspects such as demographics, listening habits, and subscription preferences.
+Spotify_data2: Collected via a Google Form survey, this dataset encapsulates responses directly from Spotify users, covering aspects such as demographics, listening habits, and subscription preferences.

 Code Analysis (Jupyter Notebook): The analytical processes, including data cleaning, preprocessing, and logistic regression modeling, are documented in a Jupyter Notebook.
 This file contains Python code along with comments explaining each step to ensure clarity and reproducibility.